m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 ![](https://assets.omscs.io/033B24F5-0B4D-445D-899E-9CC8A7119851.png)

 ## I/O Bound Timeslice Length
-Let’s consider two I/O bound tasks that each take 10 seconds to complete.
-Let’s assume that the time to context switch is 0.1 seconds.
-Let’s assume that each task issues an I/O request every 1 second, and that I/O completes in every 0.5 seconds.
-Let’s consider a timeslice value of 1 second and a timeslice value of 5 seconds.
+Let's consider two I/O bound tasks that each take 10 seconds to complete.
+Let's assume that the time to context switch is 0.1 seconds.
+Let's assume that each task issues an I/O request every 1 second, and that I/O completes in every 0.5 seconds.
+Let's consider a timeslice value of 1 second and a timeslice value of 5 seconds.

 ![](https://assets.omscs.io/C7A8B07E-5DBC-445B-8C9B-639425A92F93.png)

 In both cases, regardless of the timeslice, each task is yielding the CPU after every second of operation - when it makes its I/O request.
-There isn’t really any preemption going on.
+There isn't really any preemption going on.
 Thus the execution graphs and the metrics for timeslice values of 1 second and 5 seconds are identical.

-Let’s change the scenario and assume only T2 is I/O bound.
+Let's change the scenario and assume only T2 is I/O bound.
 T1 is now CPU bound.

 ![](https://assets.omscs.io/F384B9B2-2367-42EA-B43F-DFAC45DF4626.png)